 When lockdown was initially announced, none of us knew what to expect and we hadn’t experienced prolonged isolation from others before.
 We blindly entered a strange period – a bit like the time between Christmas and New Year, where nobody knows what day it is, but without our friends and families or any of the festivities.
-After more than three months of this, our ability to find meaning in life has been affected, leading to more unhelpful shifts in our thinking and mood.
+After over a year of this, our ability to find meaning in life has been affected, leading to more unhelpful shifts in our thinking and mood.

 The simple activities we engage in, with and around others – such as travelling to work or going to the gym – are important because they provide structure and a joint sense of purpose.
 Removing these activities has created a ‘meaning gap’, which has led to a lack of self-confidence and increased worry for many of us.